ldu-nvidia/ldu-nvidia/README.md

 - 👋 Hi, I’m Leo
-- 👀 I’m interested in GenAI, LLM, Computer Vision, HPC
+- 👀 I’m interested in GenAI, LLM, Computer Vision, HPC, Robotics
-- 🌱 I’m currently learning agentic AI system
+- 🌱 I’m currently learning agentic LLM system
-- 💞️ I’m looking to collaborate on VLM, agentic flow
+- 💞️ I’m looking to collaborate on VLM, agentic flow, computer vision

 <!---
 ldu-nvidia/ldu-nvidia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.